 Volkswagen e-up! practicality & boot space

-The Volkswagen e-up! is a small car, but thankfully it differs little from the petrol model when it comes to practicality or boot space
+The VW e-up! is a small car, but thankfully it differs little from the cleverly packaged petrol-engined model when it comes to practicality and boot space

 |Length||Width||Height||Boot volume (seats up/down)|

-Looking at the e-up! from the outside, you wouldn’t think it’d prove a particularly sensible or practical family car.
-However, as city cars go, it’s been cleverly thought out – and despite its dinky dimensions there’s space inside for four adults to travel in relative comfort.
+Looking at the e-up! from the outside, you wouldn’t think it's a particularly sensible or practical family car.
+However, as city cars go, it has been cleverly thought out, so despite its dinky dimensions there’s space inside for four adults to travel in relative comfort.

-Space is emphasised further by the fact that each of the four wheels has been pushed out to the very corners of the car.
-This not only makes the interior feel light and airy, it also makes the car easy to drive and manoeuvre around town.
+Space is emphasised further by the fact that the four wheels have been pushed out to the very corners of the car.
+This not only makes the interior feel light and airy, it also means the car is easy to drive and manoeuvre around town.
 This is only helped by the large windows – offering exceptional visibility when parking.
-If you don’t carry much luggage, the e-up! is a surprisingly practical all-electric city car.
+If you don’t carry much luggage, the e-up! is a surprisingly practical electric city car.